Best Resume Formats: A Guide for 2023

 Combination Resume Format With Example

-The combination resume format, also known as the hybrid resume format, takes the best of the chronological and functional resume formats by balancing skills and work history.
+The combination resume format, also known as the hybrid resume format, takes the best of the chronological and functional resume formats by balancing skills and work experience.
 It follows almost the same formatting of a chronological resume, except for the skills section.
-The skills will be placed before the work history, which will allow the job seeker to showcase their transferable skills.
+The skills will be placed before the work experience, which will allow the job seeker to showcase their transferable skills.

-The hybrid resume format works best for those candidates that have some experience but are not yet established in their career.
+The hybrid resume format works best for candidates with some experience but is not yet established in their careers.

 Combination resume format section by section